jerrymice/common-pom/README.md

-this common pom file,may project parent pom, avoid the hassle of repeatedly configuring many maven plugin, It can help you quickly publish projects to GitHub and central repository.
+This common pom file,may project parent pom, avoid the hassle of repeatedly configuring many maven plugin, It can help you quickly publish projects to GitHub and central repository.